Close Menu

 CAN YOU GET LUPUS SSD BENEFITS?

 It is easy to apply for benefits.
-You can apply online at the Social Security’s website.
+You can apply on Social Security’s website.
 The website is easy to follow.
 If you don’t have all the information you need when you apply, then you can return to the site at a later time.

 All you need is a “re-entry” number.
 The site gives you that number after you fill out a few answers.
 The day you start your application is important.
 Because that is the day that determines the start of your benefit payments.
 Apply online as soon as you can.